muellan/rmapalign3n/README.md

 ## Building a Reference Database

 RmapAlign3N's [build mode](docs/mode_build.txt) is used for creating databases.

-### Reference Files
-Must be in FASTA or FASTQ format.
+Reference Files must be in FASTA or FASTQ format.

 You can either specify all input files separately:
 ```